B2B SaaS

 How often the theme came up

-Got stuck in setup in the first seven days
+Got stuck in setup for the first seven days60%

-Expected value right away — got a hard start
+Expected instant value — got a hard start55%

-“If I'd seen that report in the first week, I'd have paid twice as much.”
+«If I'd seen this report in the first week, I'd have paid twice as much.»

-“I'm not against the price.
-I'm against having to suffer for a week to earn it.”
+«I'm not against the price.
+I'm against having to struggle for a week to get it.»

-“I moved to something simpler — it does less, but I got it all in one evening.”
+«I switched to a simpler thing — it does less, but I understood it all in one evening.»

-• “Too expensive” in the survey was covering for the real reason — people simply never saw the value.
+• "Too expensive" in the survey covered up the real reason — the person simply never saw the value.
 Price was an excuse, not the problem.

 • Customers left in the first week, never reaching the report they'd signed up for.

-• Cutting the price was pointless — it did nothing to get people closer to the value.
+• Cutting the price made no sense — it didn't bring the person any closer to the value.

 Leave the price alone.
-Rebuild onboarding: a “your first report in 10 minutes” wizard, plus a day-three email if the person still hasn't opened the key report.
+Rebuild onboarding: a "your first report in 10 minutes" wizard, plus a day-three email if the person still hasn't opened the main report.

 Monthly churn

-In three months churn nearly halved, and the share of people who reached the value grew by half.
-Discounts were dropped and the price went back to full.
-One study paid for a year of sonarum many times over.
+In three months, churn fell by almost half, and the share of people who reached the value grew by 50%.
+Discounts were cancelled — the order value returned to full price.
+One study paid for a year of sonarum with room to spare.